Osso/redbaron/docs/nodes_reference.rst

 SetAttr
 -------

-TryNode is a CodeBlockNode which means its value attribute accepts a wide range of values, see :ref:`CodeBlockNode` for more information.
-For the :file:`else` and the :file:`finally` and the :file:`excepts` attributes, TryNode is very flexible on the range of inputs it can get, like for a CodeBlockNode value's attribute.
+TryNode is a CodeBlockMixin which means its value attribute accepts a wide range of values, see :ref:`CodeBlockMixin` for more information.
+For the :file:`else` and the :file:`finally` and the :file:`excepts` attributes, TryNode is very flexible on the range of inputs it can get, like for a CodeBlockMixin value's attribute.

 **Important**: Since :file:`else` and :file:`finally` are reserved keywords in python, you